oliviagallego/TesaHealth/docs/Step_1-Mockups+ER_Diagram/README.md

 #### 4. Admin profile and actions

+A user can only enter as an Admin if they already have an admin profile linked to their account.
+If not, they must create it and wait for verification before accessing the admin functionalities.

 To enter as an **Admin**, the person must first register and then receive authorization.